seankelliher/img-gallery/README.md

 ## Installation and Setup Instructions

 This is a static component.
-All you need is a web browser.
+Simply open the `index.html` file in your browser.
 However, component uses ES6 modules.
 Developing locally may require disabling your browser's local file restrictions.

 ## Reflection